 - matches, solvents, lighters or lighter fuel containing solvents

 - sticky tack, glue sticks or similar

-- non-age appropriate magazines/reading materials
+- non-age appropriate magazines/reading materials including any pornographic material

 - jewellery, valuable personal items

 A young person may make a limited number of calls to parents or key professionals on their secure phone, although we discourage it during the school day.
 They can also call pre-authorised contacts at other approved times.